 TEER-MEERC Workshop Series

 Funded by the newly established Thorson Excellence in Engineering Research (TEER) program, the MEERC will host a series of engineering education research (EER) workshops during the 2017-18 academic year.
-The goal of these workshops is to engage more engineering faculty in education research by providing training on conducting rigorous EER, writing successful proposals to fund innovative ideas, and disseminating research finding in peer reviewed education-focused outlets.
+The goal of these workshops is to engage more engineering faculty in education research by providing training on conducting critically informed EER, writing successful proposals to fund innovative ideas, and disseminating research finding in peer reviewed education-focused outlets.

 The MEERC has also established a new Certificate in Engineering Education Research Fundamentals.
 Faculty can earn credit toward this certificate by attending/viewing the workshops and meeting other criteria outlined in the certificate description.
 This certificate provides evidence of activities to prepare for performing meaningful research in engineering education.
 This certificate can be included in annual review and promotion and tenure materials as well as in applications for teaching awards.
 In collaboration with the MSU Center for Faculty Excellence (CFE), attending the TEER-MEERC Workshop events also earns participants credits toward CFE Membership.